Erimusumi/Pixel-Plumbers-Fall-2024/README.md

 GAME CONTROLS:
      - Click on "1 player" or "2 player" to start the game. or press 9.
      - Press R to reset the game
-     - press 3 to pause the game
+     - press P to pause the game
      - Press Q to quit the game

 ENEMIES CONTROLS:
     - O and P keys to switch enemies

+ITEM/POWERUP CONTROLS:
+    -U and I keys switch through powerup items

 KNOWN BUGS:
     - Some of the hitboxes are a bit clunky
     - Mario will not fall down unless jumping
     - As of now, mario does not have the turning animation
     - Goomba2 and GoombaStateMaåchine2 are temporary.
+    - For the MarioOBlock and MarioObstacle Interaction, the gravity is not applied to the mario when mario is on the top of the obstalce/block without jumping.